 More ways to make your kids school holiday activities budget go further

-- Think free – Check local guides for free school holiday activities.
+- Think free – Check local guides for free and cheap school holiday activities.
 Libraries, museums, galleries, parks or good places to start.

 - Get physical – Bike riding, skateboarding, beach days, park play dates and so on cost nothing or very little, especially if you bring a packed lunch.
 Don’t forget to budget for ice-cream, drinks or other treats.